 Obviously it’s important to give insights to the right people—the ones who will drive the action.
 But sometimes it can be hard to tell exactly who those people are.
 This is particularly true when you’re dealing with complex team structures and organizational politics.
 Job titles or an org chart might not reveal who will advocate for data-driven change or who really makes the decisions.
 These complications can make it tempting to democratize all information.
 It’s easy to just make that dashboard available to everyone or email this week’s numbers to the whole team, right?
 And while there’s nothing wrong with striving for transparency, remember that when everyone is responsible, no one is.
 To drive action through insight, you need to make it clear that even if everyone receives the report, one person or a small group of people is accountable not just for reading it, but for taking action.

-“Digital transformation” is a broad term and can mean very different things to different people.
+“Digital transformation strategy” is a broad term and can mean very different things to different people.
 But its cornerstone is change in behavior and organizations caused by adopting technologies and using data to work smarter.
 Whether you’re building your data analytic and reporting system from scratch, using one off the shelf, or tailoring a system to better suit your needs, think about the information, place and time, people, and format you’ll use to communicate your insights.
-It’s this consideration that will make it more likely your digital transformation will have a truly transformational impact on your business.
+It’s this consideration that will decide whether your digital transformation strategy will have a truly transformational impact on your business.